jupyter/enhancement-proposals/jupyter-subdomain-for-schemas/proposal.md

 Jupyter now hosts a subdomain for publishing schemas for humans and computers, schema.jupyter.org, where all core Jupyter JSON Schemas and related tools will be hosted.

-This site is built from a new repository, https://github.com/jupyter-standards/schemas, which collects and organizes these these schema from across the Jupyter ecosystem.
+This site is built from a new repository, https://github.com/jupyter-standards/schemas, which collects and organizes these schema from across the Jupyter ecosystem.

 Any schemas currently hosted in core Jupyter subprojects can find a new home in this repository, updated with the new subdomain, and published under the new URL.